waltligon/orangefs/doc/pvfs2-faq.md

 Interested users are encouraged to experiment and discuss their findings on the PVFS lists.

-If you're looking for a quick suggestion for a local file system type to use, we suggest ext3 with "journal data writeback" option as a reasonable choice.
+If you’re looking for a quick suggestion for a local file system type to use, we suggest ext3 with “journal data writeback” option as a reasonable choice.

 ### Is there any way to tune particular directories for different workloads?